-The Kandiyohi County and City of Willmar Economic Development Commission (EDC) can help direct you to the many resources and mentoring programs to see if you are ready to start a business—the U.S. Small Business Administration (SBA) has 20 questions you should answer.
-Your answers will help you determine if you are ready to become a small business owner.
+The Kandiyohi County and City of Willmar Economic Development Commission (EDC) can help direct you to many resources and mentoring programs that are available to see if you are ready to start a business.
+To help you determine if you are ready to become a small business owner, answer these 20 Questions.

 A valuable resource for entrepreneurs is the Starting a Business in Minnesota section of the Minnesota Department of Employment and Economic Development’s (DEED) website.
 We also encourage you to seek the advice of an attorney and/or accountant.

 - the Business Planning section of DEED’s website

 - the EDC’s Business Plan Outline and Business Plan autofill (a MS Word document)